-Board Committees:

-Compensation

-Corporate Governance
+Board Committees:Compensation Corporate Governance

 Mr. Ambrecht has extensive corporate finance experience having worked in the U.S. capital markets for over 30 years.
 In December 2005, Mr. Ambrecht organized KCA Associates LLC, through which he serves as a consultant to several companies, advising them with respect to financial transactions.
 From July 2004 to December 2005, he served as a Managing Director with the investment banking firm First Albany Capital.
 For more than five years prior, Mr. Ambrecht was a Managing Director with Royal Bank Canada Capital Markets.
 Prior to that post, Mr. Ambrecht worked with the investment bank Lehman Brothers as Managing Director of its capital markets division.
-In September 2009, he joined the Board of Directors of Spectrum Brands, Inc., a global consumer products company.
-For more than five years, Mr. Ambrecht has been a member of the Board of Directors of Fortescue Metals Group Limited, an Australian mining company.
-Until February 2010, he served on the Board of Directors of Dominion Petroleum Ltd., a Bermuda domiciled company dedicated to exploration of oil and gas reserves in east and central Africa and until 2007 he was a member of the Board of Directors of Great American Financial Resources, Inc. The Board believes that Mr. Ambrecht's knowledge and experience in the areas of corporate finance, capital markets, capital structures and investment portfolio management benefit the Company in light of its businesses.
+For more than five years, Mr. Ambrecht has been a member of the Boards of Directors of Spectrum Brands, Inc., a global consumer products company, and Fortescue Metals Group Limited, an Australian mining company.
+He previously served on the Board of Directors of Dominion Petroleum Ltd., a Bermuda oil and gas reserves company, and Great American Financial Resources, Inc. The Board believes that Mr. Ambrecht's knowledge and experience in the areas of corporate finance, capital markets, capital structures and investment portfolio management benefit the Company in light of its businesses.